dakom/partzuf/README.md

 # Notes on optimization and features

 As noted above - there is no group/pack mechanism.
-Mainly because there's no way of inlining data in JS anyway, so if that level of hand-tuned optimization is required - use C++/Rust/C.
+Mainly because there's no way of manually aligning data in JS anyway, so if that level of hand-tuned optimization is required - use C++/Rust/C.

 There's also a bunch of other features that would be nice to add, but aren't here (like boolean queries).